-Site C0008 was proposed as contingency Site NT2-10 in an addendum to the Expedition 316 Scientific Prospectus (Kimura et al., 2007b).
+Site C0008 was proposed as contingency Site NT2-10A in an addendum to the Expedition 316 Scientific Prospectus (Kimura et al., 2007b).
 This site examined the basin seaward of the splay fault penetrated at Site C0004.
-Site C0008 is located ~1 km seaward of Site C0004 (Fig. F3).
-This contingency site was selected during Expedition 316 because of its good fit within the available time window and the scientific objectives of Expedition 316.
-Results from this site will allow evaluation of the basin material that was shed from upslope, presumably from thrust blocks uplifted by the megasplay system.
+Site C0008 is located ~1 km seaward of Site C0004 (Fig. F4).
+This site was selected during Expedition 316 because of its good fit within the available time window and the scientific objectives of Expedition 316.
 Recovered material from this basin will help assess the timing and relative age of past fault motions via identification of provenance and age of basin material.
-Ages across any disconformities between newly deposited sediments and older uplifted fault blocks will constrain the deformation history.
+Ages across any unconformities between newly deposited sediments and older uplifted fault blocks will constrain the deformation history.
 The basin material will provide reference properties for the section overrun by the splay fault.
-Shipboard and shorebased study of these properties will constrain the fluid flow and consolidation response of the footwall to splay fault movement.
-Downhole temperature measurements were also collected to assess the thermal gradient and heat flow in this area for comparison with the temperatures recorded at Site C0004.
+Shipboard and shore-based study of these properties will constrain the fluid flow and consolidation response of the footwall to splay fault movement.
+In situ temperature measurements were also collected to assess the thermal gradient and heat flow in this area for comparison with the temperatures recorded at Site C0004.

-Two lithologic units were identified at Site CO008 (Fig. F8).
-The uppermost (lithologic Unit I) consists of a 272 m (in Hole CO008A) succession of hemipelagic silty clay with thin sand beds and volcanic ash layers.
+Two lithologic units were identified at Site C0008 (Fig. F8).
+The uppermost unit (lithologic Unit I) consists of a 272 m (in Hole C0008A) succession of hemipelagic silty clay with thin sand beds and volcanic ash layers.
 In addition to the discrete ash layers, volcanic glass and pumice are disseminated as a significant component within the sediments.
-At the base of Unit I, a 40 m section of clayey gravel containing rounded clasts of clay and pumice constitutes Subunit IB.
-This subunit is interpreted as a series of mass-wasting deposits accumulated in the lower slope basin, possibly during an early stage of basin formation.
+At the base of Unit I, a 40 m section of clayey gravel containing rounded clasts of mudstone and pumice constitutes Subunit IB.
+This subunit is interpreted as a MTC accumulated in the lower slope basin, possibly during an early stage of basin formation.
 The Pleistocene/Pliocene boundary is found within Subunit IB.
 Unit II includes ~57 m of sand-rich sediment for which there was very limited recovery.
 This sand, along with a minor gravel component, contains a diverse detrital grain assemblage that includes clasts of sedimentary, metasedimentary, plutonic, and volcanic rocks.